htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

       both ``UNDEFINED`` and ``ERROR``.
    #.
 In addition, the operators =?=, is, =!= and isnt behave similar to
       == and !=, but are not strict.
-Semantically, the =?= and is test if their operands are “identical,” i.e., have the same type and the same value.
+Semantically, the =?= and is test if their operands are "identical," i.e., have the same type and the same value.
 For example, 10 == UNDEFINED and UNDEFINED == UNDEFINED both evaluate to ``UNDEFINED``, but 10 =?= UNDEFINED and UNDEFINED is UNDEFINED evaluate to ``FALSE`` and ``TRUE`` respectively.
-The =!= and isnt operators test for the “is not identical to” condition.
+The =!= and isnt operators test for the "is not identical to" condition.

       =?= and is have the same behavior as each other.
 And isnt and =!= behave the same as each other.
 The ClassAd unparser will always